 Inside Lev.
-18,6-18 incest list, there are several references that might reflect the act of a man and his father that 'go to the girl', for example, Lev.
-18,7: 'Do not uncover the nakedness of your father’s wife; it is the nakedness of your father'.
+18,6-18 Within the incest list of Lev 18,6-18 there are several references that might reflect to the act of a man and his father that “go to the girl,” for example instance, Lev.
+18,7: “Do not uncover the nakedness of your father’s wife; it is the nakedness of your father.”
 Lev.
-18,15 could sound similar to the transgression is Amos 2,7ba: 'Do not uncover the nakedness of your daughter-in-law: she is your son’s wife; you shall not uncover her nakedness'.
-In two those cases, Lev 18,7,15 and in Amos 2,7ba, there is a situation in which a father and his son could have a sexual relationship with the same female.
+18,15 could sounds similar to the transgression is Amos 2,7ba: “Do not uncover the nakedness of your daughter-in-law: she is your son’s wife; you shall not uncover her nakedness.”
+In two of those cases, Lev 18,7,15 and in Amos 2,7ba, there is a situation in which a father and his son could have a sexual relationship with the same female.
 In the holiness Legislation that woman is clearly part of the family, but in Amos 2.7ba, the relationship of the girl to the family is unknown.
-However, the late scribe of Amos 2.6-8 interpolated a kind of sexual transgression to the Amosian social transgression under the influence of the sexual prohibitions in the Holiness code.
-He refined it by the Holiness legislation terminology that appears in the same list of Lev.
-18, חלל את שם קדשי.
-The composer had been familiar with the incest bans in Lev.
-18,6-19, which ended with the formula in v.
-21, ולא תחלל את שם אלהיך.
+However, the late scribe of Amos 2.6-8 interpolated a kind of sexual transgression into the Amosian social transgression under the influence of the sexual prohibitions in the Holiness code.
+He refined it by using the Holiness legislation H terminology that appears in the same list of Lev.
+18: חלל את שם קדשי.
+The composer author had been familiar with the incest bans in Lev.
+18,6-19, which ended with are concluded by the formula in v.
+21: ולא תחלל את שם אלהיך.
 He then created an affinity between the Holiness legislation's terminology of the incest transgression to the transgression in Amos 2.7ba.

 The interpolation of the phrase into Amos 2.6-8 is an interesting example for the ongoing literary reworking and supplementation (Fortscheibung) of the older oracle collection.
 I am aware of the lack of documented empirical textual evidence as give exemplary insight into the editorial process.
-However, in most of the texts in the Hebrew scripture, the documented empirical evidence is missing.
-Literary or reduction criticism assumes that editorial changes took place at earlier stages.
+However, in most cases of the texts in concerning the Hebrew scripture, Bible, the documented empirical evidence is missing.
+Literary or reduction redaction criticism assumes that editorial changes took place at earlier stages.
 Although there is no empirical evidence of such changes, there are other indications of linguistic, textual and literary data for the reduction process, such as inconsistencies of content and vocabulary, which provides primary evidence for source criticism.